 Diarrhea is the leading cause of death in young rabbits.

-Adding tea or Vanodine to the drinking water for the first two weeks of transition, from weaning or to a rabbit of any age that has been transported long distances or from one rabbitry to another, will help balance the digestive system and will mask the taste or smell of water unlike what they are used to drinking.
+Adding tea or Iodine Sanitizer to the drinking water for the first two weeks of transition, from weaning or to a rabbit of any age that has been transported long distances or from one rabbitry to another, will help balance the and will mask the taste or smell of water unlike what they are used to drinking.

 Adding a tablespoon of Old Fashioned Quaker oats to their feed and feeding unlimited amounts of GOOD quality, mold free, grass hay will help prevent stress diarrhea.